monikakaron/monikakaron.github.io/_posts/2022-10-17-Refreshing-knowledge.md

 _source: https://disney.fandom.com/wiki/Stitch/Gallery_

-So **ALL** knew knowledge, very hard struggled to learn and take in, needs to be _**reiterized and reiterized many many times**_ to have even the slightest chance to stay in this old dinosaurs brain **:-).**
+So **ALL** knew knowledge, a very hard struggle to learn and take in, needs to be _**reiterated and reiterated many many times**_ to have even the slightest chance to stay in this old dinosaur’s brain **:-).**

-I´m a fan of to slim work as much as possible, and this also includes management of _"whatever work"_ that is constructed.
+I´m a fan of slim work as much as possible, and this also includes management of _" whatever work"_ that is constructed.
 New _winning knowledge_ for this was the beauty of:

 * [reference link]
 * [reference image]

-I really favour that there is only **ONE place of origin**, one place where you need to go if you have a change to do.
+I really favour that there is only **ONE place of origin**, one place where you need to go if you have a chance to do.

 ![Thumbs-up-winking][Thumbs-up]{: .align-center}